andrebu/bigcommerce-stuff/README.md

 ###General questions:
-1. Is it possible there will be unforseen bugs in the code and how is this handled going forward?
+1. Is it possible there will be unforeseen bugs in the code and how is this handled going forward?
 2. How do you handle bugs that appear/popup in the future due to updates in template or something of that nature?
 3. What guarantee/warranty do you give on your work and for hold long?